VMBlakelock/destination-date-night/README.md

 Social Media Links: Social Media icons are positioned in the footer information so to allow users to visit other Destination Date Night media.

 ### Future Features

-It is hoped in the future the website can add more Date Criteria such as additonal scenarios (ie Date Mood - romantic, thrilling, no pressure)
+It is hoped in the future the website can add more date critera, for example  - adding more cities and more date types ie clubbing, walking ect.

+Owner would like to add a gallery page to the site showcasing people on various dates.

 ## Technologies Used